mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-materials.md

 ![]({{ "/static/images/guides/revit-materials-replace.png" | prepend: site.baseurl }})

 ## Appearance Assets

+*Appearance* Assets are called the rendering material in other products.
+There are many components in Grasshopper to manipulate *Appearance* assets.

+&nbsp;

+{% include youtube_player.html id="0fZVXCWRPr0" %}

 There are many *Appearance* assets in Revit API.
 As an example, you can use {% include ltr/comp.html uuid='0f251f87-' %} to create a *Generic* appearance asset and assign that to a Revit material using the {% include ltr/comp.html uuid='2f1ec561-' %} component: